sheriff1/sheriff1.github.io/_drafts/professional-development-and-professional-enablement.md

 That said, I employed a piece of paper to start jotting down actions to clear the path to the final result: \[written gameplan\]

 I then translated that into cards in Trello to get in the practices of rewarding myself.
-See, I was getting in touch with the "accomplishies"; some gross combination of the fuzzies and feeling accomplished.
+See, I was getting in touch with the "accomplish-ies"; some gross combination of the fuzzies and feeling accomplished.

 \[trello board v1 screenshot\]